Industry Marketing

 Fashion influencer marketing is the use of creators, stylists, customers, tastemakers and social personalities to make a fashion brand easier to discover, trust and buy from.
 For apparel, footwear and accessories, it works because the product is visual, social and identity-driven: people want to see how an item looks on a real person, how it is styled, and whether it belongs in a world they want to join.

-The weak version is a collection of one-off sponsored posts.
-The stronger version is a creator programme: a repeatable system for finding the right creators, briefing them without removing their voice, securing usage rights, measuring sales and demand signals, and promoting the best content through paid social.
-In that model, influencer marketing becomes part of the fashion social media and paid media engine, not a disconnected PR expense.
+The weak version is a collection of one-off sponsored posts with no shared objective or learning record.
+The stronger version is a creator programme: a repeatable system for selecting suitable creators, protecting creative credibility, agreeing rights, reviewing claims, measuring commercial outcomes and testing selected content through paid social.
+In that model, influencer work becomes part of the fashion social media, merchandising and paid media system—not a pile of isolated deliverables.

 TL;DR